AirBnB Develops Tool To Find Out Guests’ Suitability By Scanning Their Online Profiles And Activities

 The software would analyze different personality traits to perceive users as untrustworthy.
 These include involvement in criminal activities and neuroticism as well as psychological traits of narcissism, Machiavellianism and psychopathy, among others.
 Akin to that, the technology would be able to find out if a user has fake social networking profiles or whether they have provided fabricated information about themselves.

-According to the patent, the software would be able to carry out a deep internet search so much so that news articles falling in the crime genre will also be scanned to discover if a user has committed any offences.
+According to the patent, the software would be able to carry out a deep internet search, so much so that news articles falling in the crime genre will also be scanned to discover if a user has committed any offenses.

 AirBnB develops technology to scan social media profiles and mark down potential guests ‘associated’ with drugs and alcohol https://t.co/sG4q1R3kRm